busbud/busbud-iconfont/README.md

 This is a custom icon font to be used on all BusBud products.

-It includes a small subset of icons from a few popular open-source icon fonts as well as a few custom icons.
+It includes a small subset of icons from a few popular open-source icon fonts (bootstrap) as well as a few custom icons and a few we purchased.

+The pixel grid follows bootstrap at 14px, so before importing icons from other sets, they should be optimized for a 14px grid.

 The font is managed and generated via [IcoMoon.io](http://icomoon.io)